 How to apply for courses through VTAC

-1. Register for a VTAC user account
+1. Create a VTAC account

 2. Log in

-To access the course application you must log in to your VTAC user account using your VTAC ID and PIN.
+To access the course application you must log in to your VTAC account using your VTAC ID and PIN.

 3. Open the course application

-To open the application, select 'Course application' in your VTAC user account.
+To open the application, select 'Course application' in your VTAC account.
 All course applications through VTAC are submitted online.

-4. Enter your educational history-secondary studies
+4. Enter your educational history – secondary studies

 The first section asks for details of your secondary studies.
 You will be asked to list the years and locations of your Year 12 studies and provide your student number/s if you have them.
 You must list all current and previous secondary studies undertaken in Australia and overseas including all units of Year 12 studies undertaken in previous years.
 The application will tell you if VTAC is able to retrieve your Year 12 results automatically, or if you will need to supply evidence.
 For information about when evidence of your previous study is required, see Evidence of results and other documentation.

-5. Enter your educational history-post-secondary studies
+5. Enter your educational history – post-secondary studies

 The next section will ask you about your post-secondary studies, including what you studied, where and when, and whether you have completed the study, it is in progress or you did not complete.
 You will also be asked to enter your student number/s if possible.
 You must list all current and previous tertiary studies undertaken in Australia and overseas including tertiary study this year if you did not officially withdraw by the census date.
 For information about when evidence of your previous study is required, see Evidence of results and other documentation.